Blothera/.github/profile/README.md

 ## 🏰 Nations & War System

-> Diplomacy, war, betrayal — all without a single command.
+> Diplomacy, war, betrayal.
+All without a single command.

 - **Form a Nation**: With a Dragon Egg and a Crown, using custom lectern-based books
 - **Structured Wars**: PvP is opt-in via scheduled battles only